freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1090.1

 Run the script and go to the rent menu.
-It should take you to the main menu and give your message.
+It should take you to the main menu and give your message, be sure to close the script when you are done.

 #### HINTS

+- You can use `ctrl+c` to close a running script
 - Enter `./bike-shop.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first